bcmi/stock-price-prediction/曹梦奇_刘知峻/README.md

 ## Quick Start

-Run the jupyter notebook provided from head to tail should be good enough.
+Put all the csv files in the same directory of the notebook.
+Then run the jupyter notebook provided from head to tail should be good enough.